anataliocs/Infura-NFT-Dashboard/README.md

 # Infura NFT API Dashboard

-This full-stack application demonstrates some potential use-cases of the Infura NFT-API
+This full-stack application demonstrates some potential use-cases for the Infura Read NFT-API such as:

+- Displaying the First NFT ever minted in a collection
+- Displaying all NFTs owned by a wallet

 [Sign up for a free account](https://infura.io/register)